 - Extraction as a last resort

-Do you have any questions about the cracked tooth repair in Yonkers?
-For more information or to schedule an appointment with the top dentist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our advanced dental clinic for consultation with the dental specialist Farzin Farokhzadeh, DDS.
+Do you have any questions about the cracked tooth repair?
+Please contact our advanced dental clinic for consultation for more information or to schedule an appointment with the experienced dentist Farzin Farokhzadeh, DDS of Park Avenue Smiles.